Species of the Marvel Cinematic Universe: Skrulls

-They appear in the Disney+ series Loki, and What If...?.
+Alternate universe versions appear in the Disney+ series Loki,What If...?,and Marvel Zombies.

 Sovereign

-The Sovereign, appearing in Guardians of the Galaxy Vol. 2, are a golden-skinned humanoid race that has advanced through genetic engineering and live on the amalgamation of planets of the same name.
+The Sovereign, appearing in Guardians of the Galaxy Vol. 2, are a golden-skinned humanoid race that has advanced through genetic engineering and live on the amalgamation of planets of the same name, later revealed to be creations of the High Evolutionary.
 They are led by Ayesha, the Golden High Priestess.
 In a post-credits scene in, Ayesha oversees the birth of the latest member of the race—Adam Warlock, who she intends to use as a weapon against the Guardians.

-They appear in the film Guardians of the Galaxy Vol. 2 and the Disney+ series What If...?.
+They appear in the films Guardians of the Galaxy Vol. 2, Guardians of the Galaxy Vol. 3, and the Disney+ series What If...?.

 Talokanil

-The Talokanil, introduced in Black Panther: Wakanda Forever, are the inhabitants of the underwater kingdom of Talokan.
+The Talokanil (based on the Marvel Comics race Homo mermanus), introduced in Black Panther: Wakanda Forever, are the inhabitants of the underwater kingdom of Talokan.
 They are descended from an enhanced group of humans from Yucatán who consumed an underwater herb infused with vibranium.

+Alternate versions of them as zombies appear in the Disney+ series, Marvel Zombies.

 Other species

 Several other species make appearances throughout the MCU, often in the form of a single character.
 These include: